We answer your most frequently asked questions

 Over the years, Ryan joined Joelle on family vacations or local trips when she was on his side of the country for business.
 Our first trip to Europe was only going to be a one-time thing.
 Ryan had a rough road after leaving the active-duty Army and had turned things around.
 He had saved money for the trip, and Joelle was anxious to get back to Europe.
 The timing worked perfectly.

-An unlikely travel duo was born as we learned on that trip we shared similar travel styles and interests.
+An unlikely travel duo was born as we learned we shared similar travel styles and interests on that trip.
 Ryan, with his youth, brought energy, unbridled curiosity, and enthusiasm.
 His appreciation of history and culture was invaluable.
 Joelle, with her years of travel experience, brought a mindset that made travel seem effortless.
 That, along with her love of adventure and the unexpected.
 We both learned we shared quite an obsession for castles too.
 Each with our unique strengths and weaknesses when we traveled, we balanced out well.
 Our trip taught us to think out of the box and open our hearts to unforeseen gifts for ourselves and others.

 As a disabled veteran and still currently serving Army reservist Ryan had this warm-hearted idea that a blog could help other Veterans like himself find the joys of travel.
 He wanted to help them find what he had discovered and how traveling could positively and meaningful impact their lives.
 It was the selling point to get Joelle on board.
 He found her weak spot.